wvbirder/DEVCS-MYSQL-Workshop/workshops/devcs-mysql/Intro.md

-# MySQL Deployment using Infrastructure as Code
+# DevOps and Infrastructure as Code

 Welcome to the **Oracle Cloud** MySQL Deployment using Infrastructure as Code workshop.
 This workshop will walk you through the process of creating an infrastructure to support deployment of a MYSQL in the Oracle Cloud using Developer Cloud Service.